-We believe children are best served when learning outside of school supports learning in the classroom, and vice versa.
-We align all of our exhibits and programs to the Texas Essential Knowledge and Skills (TEKS).
-Children have the opportunity to apply what they have learned in school and gain experiences to prepare them for future learning in class.
+We believe learning outside of school supports learning in the classroom, and vice versa.
+All our exhibits and programs are aligned with the Texas Essential Knowledge and Skills (TEKS).
+Visiting children can apply what they have learned in school and gain Trips to prepare them for future learning in class.

 Outside food is not permitted in the Museum.

 Please let us know if your students have special challenges.
 Also, please let us know if your group needs a bilingual Discovery Guide.
 Plan to bring an interpreter if this is needed for your ESL class.
 Every effort will be made to provide a bilingual Discovery Guide for your tour; however, we cannot guarantee their availability.

 Souvenir grab bags are available from our Museum Gift Shop for $4.00.
 If your organization is tax exempt, please bring a copy of your certificate.
 Please place your order at least 48 hours in advance of your visit.